 Don't miss this wonderful opportunity to learn to appreciate others' viewpoints, beliefs, and philosophies by working, living, teaching, and learning with them.
 Apply now for a U.S. Student Fulbright Fellowship.
 Funding can be obtained for study, research, or teaching assistantships in most foreign countries.

 This program is for U.S. citizens only; permanent residents are not eligible.
-For specific information about this year's 2014-15 competition, please visit the Fulbright U.S. Student Program website and the Fulbright U.S. Student Brochure.
+For specific information about this year's 2014-15 competition, please visit the Fulbright U.S. Student Program website.
 Please consult the webpage below for information regarding UI campus advising and general information including UI helpful links, sample essays, and FAQs.

 Currently-enrolled UI students and alumni interested in applying through the UI should contact Fulbright Program Advisor Karen Wachsmuth in International Programs as early as possible for assistance with the application process and editorial assistance.
 The Fulbright competition is formally announced in May, and advising assistance is available throughout the summer.
 Please consult our suggested timeline for applicants.

 - UI Fulbright Sample Essays: View winning Fulbright personal statements and statements of grant purpose from UI students at the International Programs Proposal Library.
 (Hawk ID is required to view essays).
 Samples of successful UI Fulbright proposals are also available in hard copies at Academic Programs and Services, International Programs, 1111 UCC.

 - Fulbright 101: Do you have basic application questions?
 Check out our Fulbright 101 PowerPoint located at the International Programs Proposal Library.
 (Hawk ID is required to view PowerPoint).

 - Fulbright Website: Review the Fulbright website very thoroughly for program and country details, application instructions and materials, and frequently asked questions.